WiktorProsowicz/ddpm-gst-speech-synthesis/README.md

 1. Development
    - the project should be edited preferably within a VSCode's DevContainer
+      - this automatically runs the setup scripts for the environment
+      - all VSCode's extensions, that come in handy, are configured for the DevContainer
    - the environment uses configurations from the `.devcontainer` folder
    - `project_setup.py` contains several functions for CI purposes (check `project_setup.py --help`)